-In this blog post, we will present how cloud solutions successfully help implement large and complex trading systems and support traders to make optimal use of the seasonal peak period.
+This blog post presents how cloud solutions successfully help implement large and complex trading systems and support traders to optimise their processes during the seasonal peak period.

-When trade volume increases significantly in preparation for the seasonal peak, it is worthwhile for trade companies to think and assess the risks and consequences arising from it.
+When trade volume increases significantly in preparation for the seasonal peak, it is worthwhile for trade companies to consider and assess the risks and consequences.

 First, overloading IT infrastructure causes multiple disruptions.
-The increase in the number of customers and orders will undoubtedly affect the technical infrastructure operations.
-It is crucial to assess and analyze what additional load IT systems can withstand.
+The increase in customers and orders will undoubtedly affect the technical infrastructure operations.
+Assessing and analysing what additional load IT systems can withstand is crucial.
 Also, wrong architectural system solutions can become a real headache for employees taking care of its IT infrastructure.
-Worst of all, this comes to light when the system is starting to use a more significant number of customers than usual.
-Excessive infrastructure load causes problems with the snowball effect – the system starts to crash, users can no longer use certain system functions, and often, during the peak of the trade, the system may become inaccessible at all.
+Worst of all, this comes to light when the system uses a more significant number of customers than usual.
+Finally, excessive infrastructure load causes problems with the snowball effect – the system starts to crash, users can no longer use certain system functions, and often, during the peak of the trade, the system may become inaccessible.

 IT infrastructure disruptions can lead to significant financial losses for businesses.
-Whenever consumers cannot purchase or pay for selected goods, the company does not receive revenue without trade.
-Also, the company will need immediate IT team resources or even additional equipment to restore the infrastructure activities as soon as possible.
-This naturally increases available costs’ number, making it not beneficial to the business.
+The company does not receive revenue without trade whenever consumers cannot purchase or pay for selected goods.
+Also, the company will need immediate IT team resources or additional equipment to restore the infrastructure activities as soon as possible.
+This naturally increases available costs, making it not beneficial to the business.

 Another negative consequence for business – the company’s image and reputation deterioration.
 In today’s world, the business’s ability to create an enjoyable digital experience can help grow the number of loyal customers.
 Conversely, poor website or mobile application performance often results in users not returning to your virtual retail space.
 During the peak season, a malfunctioning system can hinder the sale of your goods or services and worsen the company’s image in the public field.
 Imagine if many people experience the same system crashes and other obstacles.
 It can simply encourage users to stop using your services or leave negative feedback, which will be visible to current and future customers.
 In addition, they can share their bad experiences with their contacts’ circle.

-What benefits public cloud can bring to your business during the seasonal peak?
+How does the public cloud help during the seasonal peak?

-The cloud infrastructure will help to ensure systems’ stability by automatically expanding resources when and how much you need them – no matter how many and what applications you use.
-You will also be able to manage resources flexibly: order when you need it and stop using them at any time.
-We will discuss 2 main public cloud features:
+The cloud infrastructure will help to ensure systems’ stability by automatically expanding resources when and how much you need them.
+Companies also can manage resources flexibly: order them when it is needed and stop using them anytime.
+We will discuss two main public cloud features:

 - Flexibility describes the ability to centrally and automatically adapt a computing infrastructure to actual system loads.